qchaldemer/painting-classification/README.md

     - variance: added more training data and early stopping

 ## 3. File Descriptions
+- painting_classifier.ipynb: jupyter notebook containing the training, prediction, error analysis of the DL model

+- checkpoint5.pth: the saved version of the model (download it here: and save it in the same folder as the app/)

+- app/: contains the python script for an application in the terminal that predicts the painting style of a painting

 ## 4. How to Interact with your project

+- Upload an image in app/example for e.g. 100152.jpg
+- Basic usage: python predict.py --image example/100152.jpg
+- Options:
+    - Return top 5 most likely classes: python predict.py --image example/100152.jpg --top_k 5

 ## 5. Installations